google-research/bert/multilingual.md

 some factor.
 We intentionally do *not* use any marker to denote the input language (so that zero-shot training can work).

-Because Chinese does not have whitespace characters, we add spaces around every character in the
-[CJK Unicode range](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs_\(Unicode_block\))
-before applying WordPiece.
+Because Chinese (and Japanese Kanji and Korean Hanja) does not have whitespace characters, we add spaces around every character in the [CJK Unicode range](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs_\(Unicode_block\)) before applying WordPiece.
 This means that Chinese is effectively character-tokenized.
 Note that the CJK Unicode block only includes